 a.
 Residential Zones.
-Urban Farms are administratively permitted within all residential zoning districts.
+Urban Farms are administratively permitted within all residential zoning districts, as an interim land use on vacant lands.

 b.
 Commercial Zones.
-Urban Farms are administratively permitted within all commercial zoning districts.
+Urban Farms are administratively permitted within all commercial zoning districts, as an interim land use on vacant lands, or as an ancillary activity to a legally established food service use.

 c.
 Mixed-Use Zones.
-Urban Farms are administratively within all mixed-use zoning districts.
+Urban Farms are administratively within all mixed-use zoning districts, as an interim land use on vacant lands, or as an ancillary activity to a legally established food service use.

 d.
 Industrial Zones.
-Urban Farms are administratively permitted within all industrial zoning districts.
+Urban Farms are administratively permitted within all industrial zoning districts, as an interim land use on vacant or under developed lands.

 e.
 Specialized Use Zones.
-Urban Farms are administratively permitted within all specialized use and overlay zoning districts.
+Urban Farms are administratively permitted within specialized use and overlay zoning districts, except within the MHP zoning district, wherein the land use is prohibited.